Cobalt Health

+The Charity's vision statement is "The best healthcare outcomes for all through world-class medical imaging" and the Charity's mission statement is "To enable timely, accurate diagnosis and treatment through sustainable innovation in imaging."

 The Charity is regulated by the Care Quality Commission and meets the standards set by the Quality Standard for Imaging (QSI).
 It is also accredited with ISO 9001:2015 quality and ISO 14001 environmental management standard.